 (Updated October 2017)

 This page is for various piano subjects that don’t fit conveniently into any of the other page headings, starting with various items about keys.
-If you don’t find what you want on my website, email me, or try the Piano History Forum
+If you don’t find what you are looking for on my website, email me.

 The coverings on piano keys are there to protect the wood from wear, and early pianos didn’t always have any coverings at all on the fronts of the keys.
 If they did, it would often be fancy wooden mouldings, or some artificial material, rather than ivory.
 In 1865, Henry Tolkien was advertising ivory key-fronts as an unusual feature.